 The Headteacher is responsible for the integrity of payroll arrangements.
 All payments to employees, including casual employees, must be processed in such a manner so as to ensure that they are subject to the correct treatment for income tax and national insurance deductions.
 (Fin.
 Regs.
-11.6).
-Human Resources forms and documents are available from the City Council's Human Resources intranet site.
+10.1).
+Human Resources forms and documents are available from the City Council's https://example.com/human-resources-intranet-site.